 Tobacco use has detrimental effects on all aspects of women's health and is one of the leading causes of early death for adults.
 The use of tobacco can lead to various forms of cancer, lung disease, reproductive health issues, and many other problems.
 Additionally, maternal smoking is a modifiable risk factor that can directly impact birth outcomes.
 Tobacco use during pregnancy can lead to restricted fetal growth, preterm birth, birth defects, and Sudden Infant Death Syndrome (SIDS).
 As such, it is important for healthcare providers and programmatic personnel to identify tobacco use among their clients and offer comprehensive interventions to address cessation efforts.

-Ohio Smoke Free Families has developed several resources, including provider toolkits and set of resources to be used with the consumer, to educate providers on tobacco use and cessation to help tobacco users in all stages of the quit process.
+Ohio Smoke Free Families has developed several resources, including provider change packages and set of resources to be used with the consumer, to educate providers on tobacco use and cessation to help tobacco users in all stages of the quit process.
 These are accessible through the links below or the hovering bubbles on the right of your screen.

 When a tobacco user does not successfully complete a quit attempt with psychosocial interventions alone, treatment specialists may suggest pharmacology.
 Pharmacotherapies for smoking cessation prove to be effective in reducing withdrawal symptoms and blocking the effects of nicotine without negative effects.
 Pharmacological aids, or Nicotine Replacement Therapies (NRT), can include a NRT trans-dermal patch, gum, nasal spray, inhaler, and lozenges.
 Additional options include oral medications like Bupropion (Zyban) and Varenicline (Zyrtec).
 Some forms of replacement therapies provide the tobacco user with a small amount of nicotine to help curb the symptoms of withdrawal and help to manage cravings.